kathmanducoder/kathsh/README.md

 ## kathsh

 ### Description
-A basic UNIX shell implementation.
+Building my own UNIX shell.

 ### Installation
-The project comes with a Makefile which will generate an executable called kathshell.
+The project comes with a Makefile which will generate an executable called kathsh.

 ```
 ➜  kathsh git:(main) ✗ make